ethereum/populus/docs/dev_cycle.part-03.rst

 .. note::

-  Usually you don't want to use ```--disable-pytest-warnings```, because the warnings provide important infromation.
+  Usually you don't want to use ```--disable-pytest-warnings```, because the warnings provide important information.
   We use it here to make the output less confusing, for the tutorial only.